project-koku/nise/README.rst

 - *--aws-s3-report-prefix prefix_name*  (optional)
 - *--aws-finalize finalize_choice* (optional, choices: ['copy', 'overwrite'])
 - *--ocp-cluster-id cluster-id* (required when providing ocp type)
+- *--insights-upload UPLOAD_URL* (optional) Note: Use local directory path to populate a "local uplodd directory".

 Note: If `--aws-s3-report-name` or `--aws-s3-report-prefix` are specified they should match what is configured in the AWS cost usage report settings.

 Note: If `--aws-finalize` is used the *copy* choice will create a local copy of the data with a `-finalized` suffix and invoice id populated.
       If *overwrite* is used, the regular data file generated will have invoice id populated

+Note: If `--insights-upload` is and pointing to a URL endpoint you must have INSIGHTS_USER and INSIGHTS_PASSWORD set in your environment.

 Below is an example usage of ``nise`` for AWS data::